Drug Addiction Recovery Treatment

 Consider the times you or your loved one have gone out for a night at a club.
 One time you may find that two drinks barely make you tipsy, however, the next time you go out, those same two drinks can leave you feeling drunk.
 Most likely, the second outing occurred in a different part of your menstrual cycle and the hormonal differences intensified the effects of the alcohol.
 Not only your menstrual cycle but menopause, pregnancy and breastfeeding all factor into how a woman metabolizes drugs or alcohol.

 Women often take drugs for different reasons than men, which makes the psychological addiction even greater.
 For men, peer pressure is one of the biggest incentives to start experimenting with illicit drugs.
 For women, the reasons are many.
 Women are more likely to resort to drugs in order to deal with emotions such as anger, frustration, and depression.
 Trying to control the symptoms of an undiagnosed mental health issue is also another large factor for women.
 Societal expectations regarding how a woman must behave are often also factors.
 Even today, a woman is expected to be able to care for others with disregard for her own needs.
 She may feel somehow defective if she experiences emotions such as anger and will seek to control those emotions with drugs or alcohol.

-While addiction in women is more difficult to treat, programs that are willing to address the specific physical and emotional differences in play have proven to be effective in bringing women through the ordeal and delivering them to a place where they are able to face the world drug-free.
-When seeking help for you or a loved one, consider these special factors and seek out drug treatment that directly addresses them.
+While addiction in women is more difficult to treat, rehab near me facilities that are willing to address the specific physical and emotional differences in play have proven to be effective in bringing women through the ordeal and delivering them to a place where they are able to face the world drug-free.
+When seeking treatment centers near me help for you or a loved one, consider these special factors and seek out drug treatment that directly addresses them.
 The beginning of healing comes from feeling safe and understood.
 This can be achieved in a program designed specifically for women.